cdktf/cdktf-provider-okta/docs/appSaml.java.md

 - *Type:* java.lang.String

 Certificate name.
 This modulates the rotation of keys.
 New name == new key.
+Required to be set with `key_years_valid`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/app_saml#key_name AppSaml#key_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/app_saml#key_name AppSaml#key_name}

 ---